MenxLi/pody/docs/pody-cli.md

 :::tip Use shorthand! 🚀
-`pody fetch` is the most used command,
-I provide a simple shorthand `podx` for it.
+`pody fetch` is the most used command, a simple shorthand `podx` is provided for it.
 Which means `podx ...` is equivalent to `pody fetch ...`.
 The above command can be written as :
 ```sh